 7.2.2 The main AMSS shall be provided with an emergency turning mechanism.
 The main AMSS angle indicator shall be provided.
-The difference between the indicated and actual positions shall comply with 2.9.15, Part III "Equipment, Arrangements and Outfit".
+The difference between the indicated and actual positions shall comply with 2.9.16, Part III "Equipment, Arrangements and Outfit".
+The requirements of 6.1.4, Part IX "Machinery" shall be carried out.

-7.2.3 For a ship fitted with multiple steering systems such as steerable propellers, water jet propulsion systems or other propulsion systems, each of the steering systems shall be equipped with its own dedicated steering gear, water jet guiding devices or other devices to change the propeller angle in accordance with requirements 2.9.1 of Part III "Equipment, Arrangements and Outfit" and 6.2.1.1 of Part IX "Machinery".
+7.2.3 For a ship fitted with multiple main AMSS, each of them shall be equipped with its own dedicated steering gear or other device to change the propeller angle.